-Some Veeam Cloud Service Providers may observe that their tenant's jobs intermittently fail with either of the following errors:
+A Veeam Cloud Service Provider observes that their tenant's jobs intermittently fail with either of the following errors:

 Error Cloud gate has rejected connection.
 Reason: Connection target is not recognized.
 No rule exists..
 (System.Exception)

 Error Connection target is not recognized.
 No rule exists.
 (Veeam.Backup.Common.CCloudGateNoRuleException)

 This issue can occur seemingly at random, with no pattern of which jobs, tasks, or tenants are affected.